romainl/vim-rnb/README.md

-# Vim-RNB, a Vim colorscheme template
+# Vim-RNB, a Vim Colorscheme Template

 ## What is This Thing?